 In this sense, it is hugely beneficial for HR to use payroll software.
 Automating processes will free up time for HR managers to focus their attention on other things, without needing to worry whether payroll is managed correctly and efficiently.

-Using the payslip template provided in this post will aid any HR manager looking for help with payroll and payslip creation.
+Using the payslip template that is provided in this post will aid any HR manager looking for help with payroll and payslip creation.
 The checklist is essential to ensure that nothing has been missed.
 It is also worth considering installing payroll software to help with the smooth running of the entire payroll process.